acl-24/experimental-mobile-robotics/README.md

 ## Exercise 1

-This is the repository for CMPUT 503 Exercise 1, where lab_exercises is the package we created under packages.
+Under the subfolder exercise_1, lab_exercises is the package we created for this exercise.
 The exercise_1_script.py is under the lab_exercises package.
 This is the python program to run on the duckiebot to print a hello message.

 ### How to use it

+#### 1. locate the exercise 1 subfolder
+`cd exercise_1`

-#### 1. building docker image on robot
+#### 2. building docker image on robot
 `dts devel build -f --arch arm32v7 -H MY_ROBOT.local`

-#### 2. running program on robot
+#### 3. running program on robot
 `docker -H MY_ROBOT.local run -it --rm --net=host duckietown/my-program:latest-arm32v7`